h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 - bottom right:  Contains low amount of unique information, but high relevance.

 **Admissible Features.**  The features that are not in the L-Features set are the admissible features.
-Admissible features in each quadrants have different attributes and value to the model:
+Admissible features in each quadrant have different attributes and value to the model:

 - top right: Contains highly unique and relevant information.
 - top left: Contains highly unique, but minimally relevant information.